yannsadowski/TemplatePytorchProject/README.md

 # Template for Pytorch project

 This template is made for using the Pytorch framework with Hydra for the configuration file and WandB for logging information.
-The template is designed to work with the CSV file from the Iris dataset available on Kaggle: [Iris Dataset](https://www.kaggle.com/datasets/vikrishnan/iris-dataset).
+The template is designed to work with the CSV file from the Airline Passenger dataset available on Kaggle: [Airline Passenger Dataset](https://www.kaggle.com/datasets/erogluegemen/airline-passengers).

 To make it work directly, you need to download the CSV file and place it in a directory named `data`.
 You should have the following structure: